Mkuze: Ghost Mountain

 Mkuze is overlooked by Ghost Mountain, previously a historic battle field.
 This mountain is said to be the tombs of the previous Chiefs of the mountain and, according to legend, it has been the scene of a number of bloody fights.
 It is said that Intaba Yemikhovu is where the King Dingaan was killed by the King Shaka's son Mhlophekazi who was known as Mbophe's son, even though it is believed he died near Tugela river.
 With its dramatic silhouette, in the shape of an old woman or witch head, it is not difficult to understand why the mountain is said to be haunted and to be the theatre of paranormal activities.

 Economy

 Mkuze is a farming community with concentrated sugar cane crops as well as isolated forest plantations.
 In the 1980s cotton farming was a source of employment to villages around the town.
 With cotton processing firms ceasing to operate, some of these farms have been converted to cattle farming.

-The Mkuze Game Reserve, Ghost Mountain Inn, and Engen Service Station (with a Wimpy) are the flagships of Mkuze.
+The Mkuze Game Reserve and its associated businesses are found near Mkuze.

 Mkuze is on the freight railway line which runs from Eswatini to Durban.
 Its airfield is approximated to be 2.5 km long.
-Mkuze Taxi Association provides transportation to Johannesburg, Durban, Empangeni and many other destinations.
 Villagers commute mainly by vans (or bakkies) to and from town.

 There are several game parks such as the Thanda Private Game Reserve, Nsubane Pongola Transfrontier Conservation Area and the Phinda Resource Reserve close to Mkuze.
 Visitors to Mkuze can also find accommodation at Banghoek, Msunduze, Baobab (Bayala) and Inyala Game Lodge.